 Improvement of the quality of the current aged care workforce was a key recommendation of the Royal Commission’s final report.
 Funding will support improvements in quality, safe and culturally sensitive care tailored to specific patient needs.

 Research has found that recruiting and retaining skilled and experienced workers across the aged care sector has been an ongoing challenge, resulting in gaps in workforce capacity and capability – and elderly patients are the ones who ultimately suffer.

-Dementia care is challenging as it can involve dealing with sever psychological, emotional and behavioural issues in patients, and specialist training is a viable use of budget allocation.
-The budget will also increase funding for the Dementia Behaviour Management Advisory Service and the Sever Behaviour Response Teams.
+Dementia care is challenging as it can involve dealing with severe psychological, emotional and behavioural issues in patients, and specialist training is a viable use of budget allocation.
+The budget will also increase funding for the Dementia Behaviour Management Advisory Service and the Severe Behaviour Response Teams.

 Screening of aged care workers is an important part of the recruitment process, particularly in residential care.
 Funding will be used to establish, develop and maintain a single register of workers who have been cleared and excluded during the screening process, across all sectors.

 While the aged care sector component of the 2021-22 Federal Budget won’t mean instant financial gains or current ‘cash in pocket’ for all Australians, in the longer term it will support the effectiveness and increased safety and security of a sector to which the majority of us will depend on at some time in the future.

 Canny Group + Expert Financial Advice